briandipalma/spa-2014-app/README.md

 http://slides.com/kybernetikos/pacman#/

-Workshop - Integrated with other Custom Elements.
+Workshop - Integrate with other Custom Elements.
 -------------------------------------------------

 After completing the first part of the workshop